juxor/afaq/markdown/secJ4.md

 of people, in which they act under the constant direction of the bosses or state, ceases, and they have to think, act and co-ordinate their actions for themselves.
-This reinforces the expression towards autonomy that the initial refusal that lead to the struggle indicates.
+This reinforces the expression towards autonomy that the initial refusal that led to the struggle indicates.
 Secondly, in the process of struggle those involved learn the importance of solidarity, of working with others in a similar situation, in order to win.
 This means the building of links of support, of common interests, of organisation.
 The practical need for